excellalabs/docker-workshop-1/README-part4.md

         ports:
         - "80:80"
         depends_on:
-        - "postgres" # this makes sure that the postgres service below has been started prior to attempting to start this service.
+        - "postgres"
+        # this is a docker feature to allow you to place your various services within a virtual network
+        # so they can talk to each other.
+All the services we define here use the "app-network" network.
         networks:
-          - app-network # this is a docker feature to allow you to place your various services within a virtual network so they can talk to each other.
-Note all the services we define here use the "app-network" network.
+          - app-network

       postgres:
         container_name: 'postgres-from-compose'